 Widely published in journals and anthologies, Kayo has been invited to read his poetry across the UK and internationally.
 He's also an emcee, DJ and regularly collaborates with musicians as a lyricist.
 His first full-length poetry collection Kumukanda was published in June 2017 by Chatto & Windus.

 "When I write songs I am driven by the instrumentation.
 These lyrics are towards a collaboration with three artists which began life as an instrumental I made but never fleshed out.
 Lately I've found collaboration a brilliant way to finish songs; sometimes all it takes is a smile lighting up someone else's face as the line I wrote or drum pattern I programmed hits them afresh.
-I love having a notebook at hand to capture such moments in."
+I love having a book at hand to capture such moments in."

 If you're feeling suitably inspired to start cutting, pasting, sketching and painting then peruse our sketchbooks and personalise your own here.